vim-syntastic/syntastic/README.markdown

 ## 3\.
 Recommended settings

-Syntastic has a large number of options that can be configured, and the defaults are not particularly well suitable for new users.
+Syntastic has numerous options that can be configured, and the defaults are not particularly well suitable for new users.
 It is recommended that you start by adding the following lines to your `vimrc` file, and return to them after reading the manual (see `:help syntastic` in Vim):
 ```vim
 set statusline+=%#warningmsg#
 set statusline+=%{SyntasticStatuslineFlag()}